York Knights: 2002–2014: Huntington Stadium

-2015: Elm Park Way
+2015: Elmpark Way

 The Knights were left homeless and were forced to ground share with local amateur team Heworth A.R.L.F.C. for a season until they could find a permanent home.

 2016–2020: Bootham Crescent

 In 2016 the Knights began ground sharing with York City F.C. at Bootham Crescent.
 The Crescent had a capacity of 8,256 with 3,409 seats and the remaining capacity was standing.

 2021: York Community Stadium

 In March 2021 the knights played their first match at York Community Stadium in a pre-season game against Hull F.C.
 The stadium has a capacity of 8,500.

 Club identity and colours

 In 2002, following the demise of York Wasps, the newly established York club sought a new beginning with a new identity that left behind the difficulties associated with the previous club.
 The team adopted a blue and white kit rather than the traditional amber and black colours and competitions were held in the local newspaper, The Evening Press, first to choose a new name, York City Knights RLFC, and then to design a club logo.
 A club mascot, Norris the Knight, was introduced making his first public appearance in December 2003 and taking part in the Mascot Grand National in 2006.

 In the 2016 season, with the Knights sharing a ground with York City F.C., they launched an away kit in blue and red; the colours of the football club and proposed colour scheme of the future community stadium.
 However, the club changed ownership in December 2016 and the following month it was announced that both the home and away kits would change to the amber and black historically associated with rugby league in York, and which had previously been used for heritage and away kits.
 The club badge initially remained blue and white, but this too would change colour the following year when the 2018 kit launched featuring a new logo that commemorated the 150th anniversary of the original York club.

 On 14 October 2022, the club announced that it had changed its name to York RLFC as an umbrella term with the men's team continued to be known as the Knights.
 The women's team became the Valkyrie.
 Both teams introduced new logos as part of the rebrand.